CloudCannon/pagefind/docs/content/docs/multilingual.md

 | Tamil — `ta`      | ❌               | ✅             |
 | Turkish — `tr`    | ❌               | ✅             |
 | Yiddish — `yi`    | ❌               | ✅             |

+> Feel free to [open an issue](https://github.com/CloudCannon/pagefind/issues/new) if there's a language you would like better support for, or [contribute a translation](https://github.com/CloudCannon/pagefind/tree/main/pagefind_ui/translations) for Pagefind UI in your language.

+## Specialized languages

+> This section currently applies to Chinese and Japanese languages.
+Additionally, specialized languages are only supported in Pagefind's extended release, which is the default when running `npx pagefind`.

+Currently when indexing, Pagefind does not support stemming for specialized languages, but does support segmentation for words not separated by whitespace.

+Pagefind does not _yet_ support segmentation of the search query, so searching in the browser requires that words in the search query are separated by whitespace.

+In practice, this means that on a page tagged as a `zh-` language, `每個月都` will be indexed as the words `每個`, `月`, and `都`.
+When searching in the browser, searching for `每個`, `月`, or `都` individually will work.
+Additionally, searching `每個 月 都` will return results, and searching `"每個 月 都"` in quotes will match `每個月都` exactly, but searching for `每個月都` will not return results.
+Work to improve this is underway and will hopefully remove this limitation in the future.